Beloit History, Family Crest & Coats of Arms

 Michael Belet (fl.
 1238), another English judge, was the second son of the aforementioned Michael Belet; he is commonly styled Magister Michael Belet on account of his profession of civilian and canonist.

 Wroxton in Oxfordshire was also and ancient family seat.
 "This place was distinguished for an extensive monastery, founded for a prior and brethren of the Augustine order, and dedicated to the Blessed Virgin, about the year 1230, by Michael Belet, who endowed it with the lordships of Wroxton and Balscot."

 Early History of the Beloit family

-Another 234 words (17 lines of text) covering the years 1663, 1612 and 1604 are included under the topic Early Beloit History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beloit research.
+Another 118 words (8 lines of text) covering the years 1663, 1612, 1604, 1542 and 1596 are included under the topic Early Beloit History in all our PDF Extended History products and printed products wherever possible.